top of page

 Genetic Counselor

-Provides direct clinical care through the Psychiatric Genetic Counseling Consult service overseen by Dr. Moreno De Luca, and supports large scale healthcare delivery initiatives anchored in our PRISMA quality improvement project.
+Provides clinical care through the Psychiatric Genetic Counseling Consult service led by Dr. Moreno De Luca and supports PRISMA quality improvement initiatives.

 Supports research operations, participant recruitment, and study logistics to ensure effective project implementation